 Life!
 The more you exercise your pelvic floor the stronger it will become.
 If you stop it will weaken again and your problem may return.

-You should start to notice a difference within three months of beginning these exercises - if not seek further advice.
+You should start to notice a difference within three months of beginning these exercises - if not seek further advice from your GP for referral into specialist services.

 Further information